 The good news is that in early 2018, Congress established that discharge for total and permanent disability automatically qualifies you for the exemption.
 So, if you’re a Veteran, you don’t need to apply for the exemption with the IRS to avoid taxes on your forgiven debt.

-Q:What about private student loan forgiveness?
+What about private student loan forgiveness?

 500

-A: Private student loans do not qualify for forgiveness under any of the programs described above.
+Private student loans do not qualify for forgiveness under any of the programs described above.
 In general, you can’t use a government program to forgive debt issued by a private loan servicer.
 These programs only forgive debts that you take on through FAFSA.

-Q:What is Obama student loan forgiveness?
+What is Obama student loan forgiveness?

 500

 The criticism now is that high-income earners abuse the program.
 Doctors and lawyers with 6-figure debt are using it to get their full balances forgiven.
 As a result, the program is now estimated to cost $12 billion more.
-That’s a main reason why fiscal conservatives want to revise the program again.
+That’s the main reason why fiscal conservatives want to revise the program again.

-Q:What is Trump student loan forgiveness?
+What is Trump student loan forgiveness?

 500

-A: This has not been fully defined yet.
-President Trump and his Department of Education have proposed sweeping changes.
-For instance, they want to eliminate most of the hardship-based repayment plans; instead, there would only be income driven repayment plans.
-They’ve proposed capping the amount of debt you can forgive.
-But they also discussed getting rid of PSLF entirely and replacing it with something else.
+Former President Trump and his Department of Education proposed sweeping changes.
+They wanted to eliminate most of the hardship-based repayment plans; instead, there would only be income-driven repayment plans.
+They proposed capping the amount of student loan debt that can be forgiven.

-One change that came recently was when Betsy DeVos asked the DoED to adjust qualified professions for PSLF.
-As a result of the change, some higher education borrowers (particularly graduate students like lawyers) received letters that their employer no longer qualified.
-If you fall in that type of situation, contact a student loan debt specialist immediately!
+Betsy DeVos asked the Deporting of Education to adjust qualified professions for PSLF.
+As a result of the change, some higher education borrowers (particularly graduate students like lawyers) received letters that their employers no longer qualified.
+If you fall into that type of situation, contact a student loan debt specialist immediately!
+The Trump administration also discussed getting rid of PSLF entirely and replacing it with something else.

-Q:What is the Student Loan Forgiveness Act?
+What is the Student Loan Forgiveness Act?

 500

-A: This law was proposed in 2012 and specifically designed to help graduate students.
+This law was proposed in 2012 and specifically designed to help graduate students.
 It proposes a few things, including capping student loan interest rates.
 However, the most important part of the legislation allows you to convert private student loan debt to federal.
 This is a game changer for school loans because it means that private loans could qualify for things like PSLF.

 The other big change in the law is that it reduces 10-year student loan forgiveness to 5 years.
 You would only need to make 60 qualified payments instead of 120.
 In addition, those payments would be capped at 10% of your discretionary income.
 That’s in line with PAYE and RePayE repayment plans, which are the most affordable options.
 If the act passes, student loan repayment plans would be faster, easier, and apply to all your loans.